 When the RSW is in operation, spill through Bay 2 is fixed at approximately 8.4 kcfs.
 The spill gate shall be raised to where it does not touch flow passing down the RSW.

-During high flows, if the National Weather Service inflow forecast for Ice Harbor is above 200 kcfs, aggressive forebay debris removal will be initiated to avoid impeding RSW operation.
-Coordinate with RCC and CENWW-OD-T. If inflow exceeds 260 kcfs, upstream river gauge flow is increasing, and the NWS inflow forecast is above 300 kcfs, the RSW will be stowed (complete rotation to the landing pad).
+During high flows, if the Northwest River Forecast Center (NWRFC) inflow forecast for Ice Harbor is above 200 kcfs, aggressive forebay debris removal will be initiated to avoid impeding RSW operation.
+Coordinate with RCC and CENWW-OD-T. If inflow exceeds 260 kcfs, upstream river gauge flow is increasing, and the NWRFC inflow forecast is above 300 kcfs, the RSW will be stowed (complete rotation to the landing pad).

 During summer spill (June 21-August 31), when daily average total project outflow is less than 30 kcfs and is forecasted to remain below 30 kcfs for at least three days on a declining hydrograph, the RSW will be closed and spill distributed in patterns with no RSW in Table IHR-6.
 The RSW will be re-opened if daily average project outflow increases above 30 kcfs and is forecasted to remain above 30 kcfs for at least three days.
 3